 Some solutions are free, and others are almost too costly to consider.
 Satellite internet is the premium setup.
 But with hardware, installation, and yearly data subscriptions, you’re looking at $5,000 before downloading your first cat video!

 The High Price of Free Wi-Fi

-Free Wi-Fi sounds great, but for the RV traveler, it’s seldom actually free.
+Free Wi-Fi sounds great, but it’s seldom actually free for the RV traveler.
 Most people find a gratis signal in pay-to-park RV resorts.
 Even if you duck into a nearby town to snag a connection at a local coffee shop, no-cost internet usually involves a $5 latte.